Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: Mathematics in

 \p Suppose there is a set $X = \{y : y \subseteq u\}$.
 By Lemma \ref{extension} we know that $X^?$ is also a set.
 By Lemma \ref{shwa} (3), we know that $y \in X^? \Leftrightarrow y^! \subseteq u^?$.
 Consider the operation Formally, this operation is given by $\varphi(y,w) \; \equiv \; !(w=y^?)$ which is a classical formula and satisfies the conditions for the Replacement axiom.
 Moreover, by $\ACLA$ the operation is surjective, i.e., for every classical $w$ there is $y \in X^?$ such that $\varphi(y,w)$ holds (take $y$ with $y^! = u^?$ and $y^? = w$).
 But then $F[X^?] = \Clas$, and since $X^?$ is a set, $\Clas$ should be a set, which is a contradiction.\end{proof}

-The above argument is somewhat informal, so some readers may have wondered what it means to says that something is a proper class, or whether a proof by contradiction is valid in the paraconsistent setting.
-Formally, what we have proven is that if a set $X$ such as above exists, then, via the Russell set, we derive $\bot$.
+The above argument is somewhat informal, so readers may wonder what it means to says that something is a proper class, or what a proof by contradiction means in the paraconsistent setting.
+Formally, what we have proven is that if a set $X$ as above exists, then $\bot$.